So my surgery is all over and I feel okay.

 Next thing I know I’m waking up to a male nurse leaning over me and stroking my eyebrows.
 It was quite nice.
 He had a soft touch.

 I never did find out what happened to that dude’s backpack and I’m very disappointed by this.
-I think it’s a terribly bad habit for an anesthesiologist to start telling really interesting stories just seconds before he knocks a person out.
+I think it’s a terribly bad habit for an anesthesiologist to start telling really interesting stories just seconds before he knocks a person out with drugs.

 Apparently when I woke up I kept asking the nurse if trees had feet and if he enjoyed playing the board game Risk.

 I slept through 90% of the day and it was really nice because I could hear a rain storm outside.
-I kept hearing myself making little happy sounds as I pushed deeper into the pillows.
+I kept hearing myself making little happy sounds whenever I rolled over and snuggled even deeper into the pillows.

 And then I drove.
 I had to.
 And it wasn’t far.